NicoDeGiacomo/TDP1-TPF/README.md

 ```

 ### 1.2.
 Build Project
+Download the latest release, extract it, and open a terminal on the main folder.

-Use our bash script to build the project!
+Use our bash script to build the project.
 This will also execute the tests automatically.
 ```shell
 $ sh build.sh
 $ cd build